-Sometimes groups or individuals propose breaking the patent on an important drug because it is too expensive.
-This is not the right way to hold down drug prices, it will hold down innovation.
+Sometimes groups or individuals propose breaking the patent on an important drug because it's too expensive.
+This is not the right way to hold down drug prices, because it will hold down innovation.
 Breaking a patent is theft, no matter how you look at it.

 antiviral drug discovery